LSSTDESC/CCL/README.md

 ./configure CFLAGS="-I/usr/local/include" LDFLAGS="-L/usr/local/lib"
 ````
 2. If you are having issues with FFTW linking, please make sure you have the latest version correctly installed.
 See more on [FFTW webpage](http://www.fftw.org/download.html)
-3. If you move or delete the source directory after installing CCL, some functions may fail.
-The source directory contains files needed by CLASS (which is contained within CCL) at run-time.
+3. If you move or delete the source directory after installing `CCL`, some functions may fail.
+The source directory contains files needed by CLASS (which is contained within `CCL`) at run-time.
-4. If you are planning to compile your own file that calls CCL, then you should add the following to your .bashrc:
+4. If you are planning to compile your own file that calls `CCL`, then you should add the following to your .bashrc:
 ````sh
 export LD_LIBRARY_PATH=/path/to/where/ccl/is/installed/lib:$LD_LIBRARY_PATH
 ````
 5. We know of one case with Mac OS where `libtools` had the “lock” function set to “yes” and this caused the installation to stall.
 However, this is very rare.
 If this happens, after the `configure` step, edit `libtool` to set the “lock” to “no”.

 ## Python installation
 The Python wrapper module is called `pyccl`.
-Before you can build it, you must have compiled and installed the C version of CCL, as `pyccl` will be dynamically linked to it.
+Before you can build it, you must have compiled and installed the C version of `CCL`, as `pyccl` will be dynamically linked to it.
 The Python wrapper's build tools currently assume that your C compiler is `gcc`, and that you have a working Python 2.x installation with `numpy` and `distutils` with `swig` (the latter is not necessary for using `CCL`, only for development).

 The Python wrapper installs the C libraries automatically and requires that GSL2.x and FFTW are already installed.
 The C libraries will be installed in `/PATH/TO/PREFIX/lib` and `/PATH/TO/PREFIX/include`.